Capacity Middle East 2015 guest speaker to be announced soon! See who you missed in 2014...

-Exclusive Keynote Speaker
+Exclusive Keynote Speaker for 2014

 Exclusively for Capacity Middle East 2014 delegates, Gerd Leonhard presented his unique insight into what is next for wholesale telecoms including scenarios that we are likely to see in the next 5 years, what this meant for the future of the internet, and the telecom/ICT sector in general.